 And believe it or not, this monitor has a built-in thermometer that eliminates colour deviations caused by fluctuations in room temperature, resulting in constant brightness and colour temperature.

 When working on your images in Lightroom, Photoshop, or other photo applications, you can often choose between a large variety of colour spaces.
-The most common colour spaces that photographers use are sRGB and Adobe RGB. sRGB is a relatively small colour space, meaning that it contains fewer colors than for instance Adobe RGB.
+The most common colour spaces that photographers use are sRGB and Adobe RGB. sRGB is a relatively small colour space, meaning that it contains fewer colours than for instance Adobe RGB.
 For this reason, sRGB is mostly used for the internet and mobile devices.
 For serious post-processing work, it's better to use Adobe RGB because it has a colour gamut that's over 30% larger than sRGB.
-This means it contains more colors and they tend to be more vibrant.
+This means it contains more colours and they tend to be more vibrant.

 Adobe RGB also happens to be the industry standard for printers and publishers worldwide, so it makes perfect sense to use this colour space.
-However, not all monitors can display all the colors that are available in Adobe RGB.
-If you work on a monitor with a smaller colour space, you can not see all the colors that are in your images and you won't be able to correctly process them.
+However, not all monitors can display all the colours that are available in Adobe RGB.
+If you work on a monitor with a smaller colour space, you can not see all the colours that are in your images and you won't be able to correctly process them.